Andy Kershaw: Personal life

 A much-advertised BBC Radio 4 interview with him, On the Ropes, was cancelled the day before transmission in April 2009 "over fears it would impinge on the privacy of his former girlfriend and their children".
-In August 2010 he was due to return to working at the BBC.
+In August 2010 he was due to return to work at the BBC.

 Recognition

 In July 2003, Kershaw was awarded an honorary doctorate of music by the University of East Anglia, and in 2005 he was similarly honoured by his old university, the University of Leeds.

 In March 2007, Kershaw appeared on Desert Island Discs.